jenkinsci/stoplightio-report-plugin/README.md

 ![](doc/configuration.png)

 ## Use in Jenkins Pipeline
-This plugin is compliant with new Jenkins Pipeline :
+This plugin is compliant with new Jenkins Pipeline.
+You can use the Snipper Generator or this fragment :

     ...
     ...
     post {
         always {
+        	// Choose one of these options

             //publishStoplight consoleOrFile: 'console'
             publishStoplight consoleOrFile: 'file', resultFile: "${env.WORKSPACE}/prism.log"   // Use double-quote to have env variables replacement
         }